musyoku/gqn-dataset-renderer/README.md

 # :construction: Work in Progress :construction:
 # GQN Dataset Renderer

-This is a Python library for building a dataset for GQN and CGQN based on [realtime ray tracer](https://github.com/musyoku/python-rtx).
+This is a Python library for building a dataset for GQN and CGQN based on [CUDA raytracer](https://github.com/musyoku/python-rtx).

 ## Requirements